sanitswain/java8tips/quickintro.rst

 The topic we are going to cover are:

 * What is a functional programming and Functinal interface?
-* java.util.stream.Stream package and behaviors?
+* java.util.stream.Stream package and its methods
 * Collector and Collectors
 * Forkjoin Pool and Spliterators
 * How to use parallel streams?
 * java.util.time package
+* Repeatable annotations